 Its been five months and I still can’t stop obsessing over Guatemala.
 Lovely, picturesque Antigua obviously captivated my soul and has held it hostage.
 I can’t seem to break free from reminiscing about the past.
 You see, Guatemala is a land of a million colors and with color comes texture.
 Texture can be found in nearly everything – from the cobblestone streets, to the peeling paint off of Antigua’s colorful buildings.
 Texture can even be found in the most unusual […]

 For centuries, the color purple has played a significant role in the Christian religion during Holy Week surrounding Easter.
 The color purple along with red, black, white and gold, has an important symbolic meaning as the color of royalty and suffering.
 It’s significance is not a coincidence given the expense and difficulty in creating the color purple in early times.
 Furthermore, the color has often symbolized the suffering of Jesus Christ during the crucifixion.
 I had the pleasure of witnessing […]

-Categories: Antigua, Blogging, Guatemala, Religion, Travel by Country, Weekly Photo Challenge • Tags: Antigua, CULTURE, Guatemala, Holy Week, Photography, postaday, Religion, Semana Santa, thirdyemom, Travel
+Categories: CULTURE, Culture Posts, Guatemala, Travel by Country, Weekly Photo Challenge • Tags: Antigua, CULTURE, Guatemala, Holy Week, Photography, postaday, Religion, Semana Santa, thirdyemom, Travel